Leroy Jenkins (musician): Career

 In the mid-1960s, Jenkins moved back to Chicago, and took a job in the public school system.
 At one point, he attended an AACM event featuring music by Roscoe Mitchell, performed by Maurice McIntyre, Charles Clark, Malachi Favors, Alvin Fielder, and Thurman Barker.
 Jenkins recalled being both confused and excited, and was thrilled to be included in a collective improvisation after taking out his violin.
 He began participating in AACM rehearsals led by Muhal Richard Abrams, recalling: "it was something different, something where I could really be violinistic...
 I discovered that I would be able to play more of my instrument and I wouldn't have to worry about the cliches...
 I found out that I could really soar, I found out how I could really play."
 Jenkins would rehearse and perform with the group for roughly four years, and made his recording debut in 1967 on Abrams's Levels and Degrees of Light.

 During this time, Jenkins began playing in a trio format with fellow AACM members Anthony Braxton and Leo Smith, recording the album 3 Compositions of New Jazz in 1968.
 (Abrams also appears on the album.)
 In 1969, the trio moved to Paris, where they began playing with drummer Steve McCall, who had moved to Europe several years prior, in a group that became known as the Creative Construction Company.
 While in Paris, Jenkins had to opportunity to perform with a wide range of musicians, including Archie Shepp and Philly Joe Jones, with whom he recorded, Alan Silva, on whose album Luna Surface he appeared, and Ornette Coleman, who at one point organized a joint Paris concert featuring the Creative Construction Company, the Art Ensemble of Chicago, and Coleman's own group.
 That same year, Jenkins participated in the recording of Braxton's album B-Xo/N-0-1-47a for BYG Actuel.

-In 1970, Jenkins left Paris, later stating that he didn't feel comfortable with the fact that he didn't speak French, and moved to New York City.
+In 1970, Jenkins left Paris, later stating that he did not feel comfortable with the fact that he did not speak French, and moved to New York City.
 Upon his arrival, he reconnected with Coleman and moved into Coleman's Artists House loft, where he lived for several months.
 He recalled: "We stayed downstairs...
 It was cold down there, where we slept.
 Ornette gave us a mattress but he didn't realize how cold it was."
 Coleman served as Jenkins's mentor, introducing him to the many musicians who frequented his loft.
 Meanwhile, Jenkins continued performing and rehearsing with the Creative Construction Company, culminating in a concert at Greenwich Village's "Peace Church" on May 19, 1970.
 The concert, which also featured Muhal Richard Abrams and bassist Richard Davis, was recorded thanks to Coleman, who arranged for an engineer to be present, and was released by Muse Records in two volumes.